Take a look at the following Route Handler

 return fixed_do_something

-Notice how instead of directly passing the request with your additional parameters, you're now using a nested function.
-This nested function handles the additional requirements.
+Notice how instead of directly passing the request with your additional parameters, you are now using a wrapper function.
+This wrapper function handles the additional parameters and passes them to the nested function.
 Following this convention simplifies development and makes the process more efficient.

 @some_router.post("/some-route")